adelheidsoftware/adelheid-website/src/content/posts/how-to-set-up-mediawiki-using-apache.md

 In the `$wikis` array, you need to enter a domain and then point it to the appropriate wiki ID.
 This should match up with the database name and `LocalSettings_<wikiID>.php` file.

 The `$wgSharedDB` variable points to the primary wiki database as mentioned previously.
-The `$wgSharedTables[]` variable describes which tables should be shared.
-The `user` and `user_properties` tables are shared by default, so you only need to specify `actor` here.
+The `$wgSharedTables` variable describes which tables should be shared.
+The `user` and `user_properties` tables are shared by default, but it doesn't hurt to list them anyway for clarity.

 Finally, the `$wgCookieDomain` variable points to the top-level domain used for your family of wikis, which allows you to share login sessions across all of them.